dwctsai/mit-6.170-gizmoball-3d/README.md

 ## Overview

-- Gizmoball 3D is a pinball game made in Java 3D.
+- Gizmoball 3D is a pinball game made with Java 3D.
 The objective is to keep a ball moving around a three-dimensional playing space without falling off the bottom of the map.

 - The program includes a game editor, where users can create their own custom game boards, as well as designate specific triggers between game pieces.